Josephine-Deng/CS50-week0/note.md

 - I mistakenly wrote `else num==rand:` in Python, which I later corrected

 ## 🎯 My Goal for Tomorrow
-- Start CS50 Week 1 (C programming basics)
+- Start CS50 Week 2
 - Learn how to write professional README files
 - Keep building the habit of writing daily project notes